Gold teeth: World War II

 In Auschwitz: A Doctor's Eyewitness Account, concentration camp survivor Dr. Miklós Nyiszli (who served on Dr. Josef Mengele's medical kommando) describes the "tooth-pulling kommando".
 These teams of eight, all "fine stomatologists and dental surgeons" equipped "in one hand with a lever, and in the other a pair of pliers for extracting teeth", worked in the crematoria.
 Stationed in front of the ovens, their job was to pry open the mouths of prisoners who had been gassed and extract, or break off, "all gold teeth, as well as any gold bridgework and fillings".
 The teeth were collected and stored at the camp before being sent on to the Reichsbank to be melted down and converted into gold bullion, which could then be sold with no trace of its origin.

 United States

-Gold alloys are still used by dentists today per Healthline.
-They most often combine gold with other metals such as palladium, nickel, or chromium to increase the strength of the crown and reduce its cost.
+Gold alloys are still used by dentists today.
+They most often combine gold with other metals such as palladium, nickel, or chromium to increase the strength of the crown.

+Gold teeth were first present in America during the Jim Crow era.
+Originally, it had become a tradition in Louisiana before becoming a fashion trend around the Deep South region in the early 1900s.
+After slavery, it was believed that many African Americans who were former slaves began getting the permanent gold caps to replace their rotting teeth that have deteriorated.
+It later became a symbol of wealth for ex-slaves who once worked on the plantation fields in the South, specifically Louisiana, where it first become a tradition.
+Blues, Jazz and freed slaves who had money would get the permanent gold cap fillings as a fashion statement as flaunted by Jack Johnson, the first black heavyweight boxing champion.

-Historical information:
+Historical information

 "In the 1800s, dentists started to use gold as material for filling teeth."
 Gold fillings are thought to be older than "amalgam fillings, and by extension, that makes them much older than composite or porcelain fillings."

 According to the Wall Street Journal, Dr. Ruchi Sahota, a dentist in Fremont, Calif., reports that gilded canines and incisors were common throughout the early and mid 1900s.
 “Gold was used very, very often, for routine dental procedures" for people.